|

 1989 by the Federal Research Division of the Library of Congress under

-their Country Studies: Area Handbook Program.
+their Area Handbook Series program.
 A dry read.
 Rumanian

 from the Ceausescu regime). |